Student Engagement Coordinator

 - Strong collaborative skills.

-- Ability to pay close attention to detail for budget tracking and procurement processes.
+- Ability to pay close attention to detail for budget tracking and procurement processes, grammatical errors, and designing high stakes emails and publicity materials.

 - Passionate about working in an organization that values and promotes diversity, equity, inclusion and anti-racism.